-If you read our article about patents, Intellectual Property & Why It’s Important to Your Startup, you know it’s essential to protect your intellectual property, especially when you’re in the early stages of developing a life sciences or healthcare company.
+If you read our article about patents, A Quick Guide to Intellectual Property Types, you know it’s essential to protect your intellectual property, especially when you’re in the early stages of developing a life sciences or healthcare company.
 Patents and patent protection play a large role in the development of biotechs.

 But the utility of patents extends beyond simply acquiring and maintaining rights to intellectual property.
 Patents can be critical assets that life sciences startups can leverage to achieve short-term and long-term goals.

 Through patent licensing, researchers and startups can leverage their patents to establish themselves as formidable players in the industry, bring in revenue for the business, and build partnerships with larger pharmaceutical companies.

 The relationship between smaller biotechs and pharmaceutical companies has grown stronger over the years as Big Pharma continues to turn to smaller organizations that can develop new drugs or molecules quickly enough to obtain a patent.

 If you’re a biotech founder, you may be able to license your patent to another company to generate revenue or license a patent from someone else to develop a sellable product.
 If you’re planning on doing so, read on to learn more.